 Relocate combustible outbuildings at least 30 feet away from your house or business.
-Other options are to create defensible space around the outbuilding or to incorporate noncombustible or ignition-resistant materials into the building.
+Other options would be to create defensible space around the outbuilding or to incorporate noncombustible or ignition-resistant materials into the building.

-If necessary, relocate propane tanks at least 30 feet away from your house or business.
+If necessary, relocate your propane tanks to at least 30 feet away from your house or business.
 Create a noncombustible zone within 10 feet of the tank.
 Another option is to enclose the tank.
-If enclosure is used, it should be made of noncombustible materials (i.e., fiber cement siding, stucco, or metal.)
+If enclosure is used, it should be made of noncombustible materials (i.e., fiber cement siding, stucco, or brick.)